Blue9/ece3400-team20/Labs/Lab4TeamFPGA/Lab4TeamFPGA.md

 The reason for this ordering can be found on page 9 in the OV7670 manual.
 We take the three most significant bits from the red transmission, the three most significant bits from the green transmission, and the two most significant bits from the blue transmission.

-# Team FPGA: Color Bar Test
+# Team FPGA Color Bar Test:

 In order to test whether this downsampling was accurate, we needed to enable the Color Bar Test on the Arduino.
 We added the following registers to do so in the OV7670 sketch: